emagiz/emdocs/howto/How to use releases in Deloy.md

 ## How to install a release?
 All the other releases have the same funcionalities, which are edit, details, install and update to next environment.
 - **Compare.** The release which is currently selected, is marked green in the menu on the right.
 It is possible to compare a running release with the latest version of a release by selecting both the releases.
-The differences between the releases will be shown in colors.
+The differences between the releases will be shown in colors:\
-Green: These components are added
+  Green: These components are added \
-Grey: Deleted flows compared to the installed release will turn grey.
+  Grey: Deleted flows compared to the installed release will turn grey. \
+When swiping over the flows, you can see which version number of the flow is released.

 - **Edit.** When clicking on the edit button, flows can be deleted or added.
 The deleted flows will turn grey, the added flows will turn green.